College Counseling Mission Statement and Overview

 - Students and parents from grades 9-12 are encouraged to contact the college counselors with questions regarding the selection of courses and activities in high school, college options and admissions, standardized testing, and paying for college.

-- In 9th and 10th grade the college counselors begin to educate students about the world of college and college admissions in ways appropriate for those grade levels.
+- The college counselors begin to educate 9th grade students about the world of college and college admissions in ways appropriate to the early stage of high school.

 - Sophomores and juniors take the PSAT in October.